-Because the existing protections are inadequate, it appears that Whistleblowers are discouraged from making disclosures due to the fear of personal and/or professional reprisals.
+Past legislations were inadequate, as Whistleblowers were discouraged from making disclosures due to the fear of personal and/or professional reprisals.

-The new legislation aims to remedy this by bridging the gap in the corporate and financial sectors, improving protections offered for Whistleblowers and harmonising the laws with those in the public sector.
+The new legislation has changed this by bridging the gap in the corporate and financial sectors, improving protections offered for Whistleblowers and harmonising the laws with those in the public sector.

 - The Corporations Act 2001 to create a Whistleblower protection regime for the corporate and financial sector